Minimum Credits

 - Aid programs also require a minimum number of enrolled units per term to receive those funds for that term, and those unit requirements are different for each aid program.

 - If this is not your first year in college and you receive MHEC's Guaranteed Access, Educational Assistance, or Campus-Based Educational Assistance grants, to receive renewal GA or EA Grants next academic year you must successfully complete at least 30 units this academic year (Fall-Spring-Summer).
-Review MHEC's GA & EA grant completion requirements.
+Review MHEC's GA and EA grant completion requirements.

 Minimum Enrollment Requirements by Aid Program